LiamYoungRWO/ubuntu_basics.md/README.md

 ### A Summary and Reference for Working in and Understanding Ubuntu

-This is a repository created in a logical sequential order to assist in guidance of Ubuntu operations.
+This is a repository created in a logical and sequential order to assist in guidance of Ubuntu operations.

 It is designed with the newer user in mind or one who wishes to refresh thier memory or skillset in Ubuntu.